 Description

-Chipotle Honey Orange Sauce for Pork Tenderloin Medallions is a sweet and savory entree with a fiery kick that comes together in about 20 minutes.
+Pork with Chipotle Honey Orange Sauce is a sweet and savory entrée with a fiery kick.

 Ingredients